Short on time? Here’s the fastest VPN in 2023:

 7. Proton VPN — Best Free Plan With Fast Speeds

-Proton VPN has one of the best free plan out there — it’s one of the only VPNs with a free plan that includes unlimited bandwidth, but it doesn’t support streaming or torrenting, limits users to one device, and only offers 3 server locations (US, Netherlands, and Japan).
+Proton VPN has one of the best free plan out there — it’s one of the only VPNs with a free plan that includes unlimited bandwidth, but it doesn’t support streaming or torrenting, limits users to one device, and only offers 5 server locations (US, Netherlands, Romania, Poland and Japan).

-Both the free (and premium) plans include WireGuard, as well as the VPN Accelerator feature, which uses performance-enhancing technologies to increase VPN speeds on distant servers — it always increased my VPN speeds by over 50%, which is very impressive.
+Proton VPN includes WireGuard, as well as the VPN Accelerator feature, which uses performance-enhancing technologies to increase VPN speeds on distant servers — it always increased my VPN speeds by over 50%, which is very impressive.
+It’s great for streaming as well, considering Proton VPN can access plenty of popular streaming sites like Netflix, Hulu, and Amazon Prime.

 Proton VPN has great security and privacy.
 It comes with an ad blocker (NetShield), full-disk encryption that keeps all data safe on a server even if it’s compromised, and an audited no-logs policy.